fscosmetics/fscosmetics/_products/face/powder-foundation.md

 categories: ["face"]
 feature_image: "http://res.cloudinary.com/ruel/image/upload/v1438575069/fs/Powder_Foundation_PB186320.jpg"
 colors:
-    - color: Mocha
+    - color_name: Mocha
       hex: fad7bb
-    - color: Toffee
+    - color_name: Toffee
       hex: e7af82
-    - color: Latte
+    - color_name: Latte
       hex: f1d297
-    - color: Pecan
+    - color_name: Pecan
       hex: fec984
 ---
 A light weight and non-sticky powder foundation that gives a silky smooth finish.
 It blends seamlessly with your skin complexion without the need to retouch.
 Apply with damped sponge for a fuller coverage.
 Can also be used as setting powder when applied dry.